PouriaYazdani/Reasoning-In-SLMs-For-Math-Domain/README.md

  Bachelor's thesis project on
-improving multi-step reasoning in a small language model (Qwen3-1.7B) under real personal-hardware constraints (single RTX 3060, 6GB VRAM), using a two-stage **plan-and-solve** architecture and targeted, error-driven fine-tuning.
+improving multi-step reasoning in a small language model (Qwen3-1.7B) under personal-hardware constraints (single RTX 3060, 6GB VRAM), using a two-stage **plan-and-solve** architecture and targeted, error-driven fine-tuning.